mdbloice/jupyterlab-freeze-improved/README.md

 An **opinionated** version of `DataDog/jupyterlab-freeze`.

-Allows you to freeze cells in JupyterLab notebooks, which can be useful in teaching enviroments, where students can be prevented from accidentally altering code cells, or viewing the source of markdown cells meant purely for .
+Allows you to freeze cells in JupyterLab notebooks.
+This can be useful in teaching enviroments, where students can be prevented from accidentally altering code cells, or viewing the source of markdown cells that are meant purely for reading.
 Forked from <https://github.com/DataDog/jupyterlab-freeze>.

 ---